Convex Potential Flows: Universal Probability Distributions with Optimal Transport and Convex Optimization: Experiment

 \section{Experiment}

 We use CP-Flow to perform density estimation (RHS of (\ref{eq:cov})) and variational inference (LHS of (\ref{eq:cov})) to assess its approximation capability, and the effectiveness of the proposed gradient estimator.
 All the details of experiments can be found in Appendix \ref{app:exp}.
+Code is available at \href{https://github.com/CW-Huang/CP-Flow}{https://github.com/CW-Huang/CP-Flow}.

 \paragraph{ICNN Architecture} Despite the universal property, having a poor parameterization can lead to difficulties in optimization and limit the effective expressivity of the model.
 We propose an architectural enhancement of ICNN, defined as follows (note the change in notation: instead of writing the pre-activations $z$, we use $h$ to denote the activated units):